Commonly Asked Questions for New Students

 A student who accepts the College’s offer of admission as a “resident student” must complete their Roommate and Hall Selection Form, choose a meal plan, and e-sign their Residency Agreement to secure a room assignment.
-New resident students will be able to complete their Roommate and Hall Selection Form online beginning May 9, 2013 and must be completed by June 28, 2013.
+New resident students will be able to complete their Roommate and Hall Selection Form in the Spring of 2014.
+The housing form will be provided by Admissions.
 Meal plan selection and e-signing of the Residency Agreement occurs online through myMack; students will receive directions on how to complete this during June orientation.
 Students are able to rank-order their building preference and we utilize the student’s date of deposit to the college in making housing assignments.
 It is important to pay your deposit as soon as possible, as room assignments are made based on the student’s deposit date.

 Roommate information is sent out at the end of July via your Merrimack email account.
 The e-mail will contain your room assignment (building and room number), on-campus mailing address, roommates’ name(s), home addresses, and phone numbers.